shishishi123/Tool-Guard/README.md

 Planning"**.
 This implementation is built on top of [AgentDojo](https://github.com/ethz-spylab/agentdojo).

-Throughout this README, **TDP** refers to **Tool Description Poisoning** — the attack class where an adversary tampers with tool descriptions visible to the LLM agent so that the agent is tricked into invoking malicious tool calls.
-The baseline TDP attack used everywhere is the authority-injection strategy in `src/agentdojo/attacks/tool_description_poisoning.py`.
+Throughout this README, **TDP** refers to **Cross-Tool Description Poisoning** — where an adversary tampers with tool descriptions visible to the LLM agent so that the agent is tricked into invoking malicious tool calls.
+The baseline TDP attack used everywhere is in `src/agentdojo/attacks/tool_description_poisoning.py`.

 The repository is organised around three reproducible experiments: